 - Feeling anxious until the next dose

 - Experiencing severe mood swings

 - Pursuing possession of pills in midst of opposition from family, friends or finances

 The Permanent Pay Off for A Temporary High

 OxyContin effectively manages chronic pain and can make one feel high even when used as a prescription.
 If the line of addiction is crossed it is important to get help as soon as possible.
 Opioids – especially chronic opioid painkillers like OxyContin – are highly addictive and should not be taken lightly.
 For this reason, even the smallest dose of this drug is unsafe if the body is without pain.
 Without the excessive amounts of dopamine, which the body now assesses as normal, the body remains in a depressed state.
 This is when addiction is born.
 The payoff for a short-lived high can be a matter of life or death.
 If you or a loved one are struggling with addiction, there is hope.
 Regaining control over your body and the power of addiction may not be easy, but it is always possible.

 How Georgia Drug Detox Can Help

-If you’re suffering from an OxyContin addiction, Georgia Drug Detox can help you get your life back.
+If you’re suffering from an OxyContin addiction or another form of substance abuse, Georgia Drug Detox can help you get your life back with treatment.
 We offer medically assisted detox services to alleviate the discomfort of withdrawal in those crucial first days of your sobriety.
 With personalized oxycodone addiction treatment and one-on-one care, our team of doctors, nurses, and counselors can give you everything you need to start on the road to long-term recovery.